What is SMAS Facelift and Why is it So Important?

 Is SMAS facelift a painful surgery?

-Will there be scars after SMAS facelift?
+Will there be scars after a SMAS facelift?

 When can I return to social life?